Comic Hasan Minhaj On Roasting Trump And Growing Up A 'Third Culture Kid'

 GROSS: (Laughter).

 MINHAJ: You can have fun in med school, which is just like a huge lie.
 Terry, that's just a blatant lie.
 It never - you know, you go to a club, and you just see a bunch of dudes going crazy.
 Like, what's going on, fellows?
 Oh, what's going on?
-Residency.
-Like, I'm having the time of my life.
+Residency, like, I'm having the time of my life.
 It doesn't work like that.
-But I felt, like, for my dad, I am his first round draft pick.
-You know, like, I'm the LeBron James to his franchise.
+But I felt like for my dad, I am his first round draft pick.
+You know (laughter), like, I'm the LeBron James to his franchise.
 I have to deliver the dream.
+And, you know, I am aware of that.

+I go back to Aligarh, and I go back to Delhi often where my cousins live now.
+And I'm very aware of the opportunity that I have when I go meet them.
+And that's where I understand and I empathize with what my dad feels.
+And when I was, you know, in high school and trying to meet and talk to girls, go to the movies on a weekend, you know, try to maybe go to like some sort of social event, fit in, maybe - you know, I never would invite school friends over my house.
+I'd go over to, you know, like, my friends' houses.
+I - it was just about trying to fit in and find my place in the world where my dad really felt, look, if you take care of these necessary things, you'll find your place.
+But I meant that emotionally.
+I want to find my place emotionally.
+Where do I belong, you know?
+And that was a tough thing for him to understand.

 GROSS: Let's talk about your mother.